Background

 Remember, due to how Meshtastic limits number of hops a message can take, what you see could be very different than what the bot sees.

 pubkeydupcheckCompares your public key to all the other nodes that the bot knows about for a match.
 Meshtastic has now updated the phone apps and the radio firmware to help detect this but the bot can also help you do a local check.
 BotTastic only knows the nodes it hears from so feel free to run it often.
 If there is a duplicate, you can get the new phone app and regenerate your key from Settings->Security.
+ImportantAt the moment, for various reasons, Meshtastic only updates the public key when a node is first found.
+Subsequent updates to the key are not accepted.
+The only way to refresh the keys is to delete a node and let it be found again with the new key.
+This is an issue with Meshtastic firmware.

 List of duplicate keys